sraoss/pg_ivm/README.md

 When an IMMV is created, some triggers are automatically created so that the view's contents are immediately updated when its base tables are modified.
 In addition, a unique index is created on the IMMV automatically if possible.
 If the view definition query has a GROUP BY clause, a unique index is created on the columns of GROUP BY expressions.
 Also, if the view has DISTINCT clause, a unique index is created on all columns in the target list.
 Otherwise, if the IMMV contains all primary key attributes of its base tables in the target list, a unique index is created on these attributes.
 In other cases, no index is created.

+`create_immv` acquires an `AccessExclusiveLock` on the view.
+However, even if we are able to acquire the lock, a concurrent transaction may have already incrementally updated and committed the view before we can acquire it.
+In the `REPEATABLE READ` or `SERIALIZABLE` isolation levels, this could lead to an inconsistent state of the view.
+Unfortunately, this situation cannot be detected during the creation of the view.
+As a result, `create_immv` raises a warning in these isolation levels, suggesting that the command be used in `READ COMMITTED` or that `refresh_immv` be executed afterward to make the view's contents remain consistent.

 Note that if you use PostgreSQL 17 or later, while `create_immv` is running, the `search_path` is temporarily changed to `pg_catalog, pg_temp`.

 #### refresh_immv